First thing’s first: the “agnostic gospel” is not a thing.

 Now, I’m not exactly sure how to do that.
 I have no church, and I loathe setting foot in them.
 I have no religion, and don’t have a desire to create one.
 I don’t like calling myself a thing, because the last time I tried to call myself a thing it was post-christian epicurean pragmatist and that’s pretentious as fuck.
 Also, I say fuck a lot.

 But if nothing else, I’ve retained my faith in faith itself: the great underminer of all things orthodox, and opener-up of all things Other.
 That nuanced sort of faith, without religion, becomes an absurd endeavor of love.

 I learned that faith from the church.
 I’m grateful for it.
 And now, I’m taking it with me — and enriching it with perspectives I’ve gained from art, philosophy, and other people.
 Sarte claimed that was hell; I’m thinking he had it backward.

 The best prayer I ever heard?
 “In this room filled with people who, no doubt, have a radically different understanding of the divine, let us take a moment to hold hands and acknowledge that we are here, together, and that we are grateful” (it was from a female Unitarian officiant at a gay wedding… I cried a lot).

 If nothing else, I think what we claim to know tears us apart, and what we don’t know pulls us together.
 So, I suppose you can call me an agnostic.

 But as for the gospel…?

-I don’t know, but since I’ve been a self-employed creative professional for over a decade, I’ll try to get things started.
+I don’t know, but since I’ve been a self-employed creative professional for over a decade, I’ll go ahead and get things started.
 I know I can write, so I’ll write more of these sermon/confessionals.